ACharbonneau/zealous-octo-tanuki/README.md

 		A series of echo commands that write out the program versions and files used for a given individual for mapping through counting

-- 6_view_samtools.qsub
+- view_samtools.qsub

-###6_view_samtools.qsub
+###view_samtools.qsub
-Converts a sam file to bam and removes low quality mappings
+Converts a sam file to bam and removes low quality mappings.
+In the case of transcriptomes, samtools also makes a count file, otherwise the bam is passed to HTseq for counting.

 Calls:

-- 7_htseq.qsub
+- htseq.qsub

-###7_htseq.qsub
+###htseq.qsub
 Counts reads from a single individual to a give genome

 Calls: nothing

+###4_Reformat_TranscriptCounts.R
+While reads mapped to a genome in this pipeline are counted by HTseq, reads mapped to the transcriptome are just counted by samtools.
+This works because the transcriptome is unassembled.
+This script edits the samtools count file to be the same format as HTseq output, so they can all be put into the same DEseq2 pipeline.

+Calls: nothing

+###5_MappingRate.sh
+Runs samtools to get statistics for mapping quality of each run

+Calls: nothing

+###6_RunHTSeqAnalysis.R
+This is a driver script for the DEseq2 pipeline Rmd script.
+It will generate output files and pretty HTML summary documents for each mapping.
+This will alsooutput lists of differentially expressed genes, in csv format.

+Calls:

+- HTSeqAnalysis.Rmd

 ###HTSeqAnalysis.Rmd
-Reads in all count files from mappings to a single genome, merges them into a single expression data set, and uses DESeq to do differential expression analysis.
+Reads in all count files from mappings to a single reference, merges them into a single expression data set, and uses DESeq to do differential expression analysis.
+Provides several exploratory data analysis as well as DE gene lists

+###7_MappingRates.R
+Script that uses output from HTSeqAnalysis.Rmd and 5_MappingRate.sh to plot mapping rate differences among references and mappers